dihannahdi/bahtsulmasail.tech/project_analysis.md

 ### 4.  **DevOps and Deployment:**
     *   **Containerization:** The presence of `Dockerfile`s for both the frontend and backend shows that the application is designed for containerized deployments, which is a modern standard.
-    *   **CI/CD:** The `cloudbuild.yaml` file indicates that a CI/CD pipeline is in place, automating the build and deployment process to Google Cloud Run.
+    *   **CI/CD:** The `azure-pipelines.yml` file indicates that a CI/CD pipeline is in place, automating the build and deployment process to Azure Container Apps.

 ---